dyweb/gommon/doc/style.md

 ## Test

+- use `packagename_test` instead of `packagename` for test files, unless you need to test specific internal implementation
 - use helper function that accepts `testing.T` and don't return error
   - your code should handle error gracefully, your test should stop when there is error/unexpected result
   - this may cause error source line harder to find since go's test fail function does allow pass skip